 In the real world, this is taking a while to come true.
 Today the majority of laptop USB-C chargers are interchangeable, but it’s not guaranteed.

 Laptops that rely entirely on USB-C, meanwhile, might not charge with any charger.
 PCWorld, in its testing, found that HP’s Spectre x2 wouldn’t charge with any USB-C charger besides its own.
 HP said that that was intentional because a bad charger could damage the device, or cause it to malfunction.
 Other devices, like the Apple MacBook Pro, don’t have such tight restrictions — a new USB-C authentication system could help with this issue in the near future.

-While we haven’t personally heard of any damage from using a USB-C charger other than the one came with your laptop, there’s always a slim risk when plugging a laptop into an unknown power source.
+While we haven’t personally heard of any damage from using a USB-C charger other than the one that came with your laptop, there’s always a slim risk when plugging a laptop into an unknown power source.
 Faulty cables can also be a problem.
 In short, it’s a good idea to buy cables and chargers from reputable sources, and think twice about using that cable you found laying on the ground in a conference room.

 You can buy additional USB-C cables for your own security.